NebulousLabs/Sia/doc/API.md

 ```
 struct {
 	netaddress string
-	peers      []string
+	peers      []struct {
+                netaddress string
+                version    string
         }
+}
 ```
 'netaddress' is the network address of the Gateway, including its external IP address and the port Sia is listening on.

-'peers' is a list of the network addresses of peers that the Gateway is currently connected to.
+'peers' is a list of the network addresses and versions of peers that the Gateway is currently connected to.

 #### /gateway/add/{netaddress} [POST]